 Additionally, if your insurance company sees that you aren’t capable of maintaining a home, they can increase your premiums.
-A property management firm can help with your home’s upkeep so that you don’t have to file frivolous claims.
+A single-family property management firm can help with your home’s upkeep so that you don’t have to file frivolous claims.

 #5 When you recently file a claim

 The average homeowner files one insurance claim every ten years.
 This is because homeowners understand that filing frequent claims can damage their “reputation” among insurance companies.
 Hence, if possible, avoid filing frequent claims — especially when it involves minor incidents.
 If you can cover the costs of repairs or replacement using your savings, it would be wise not to file.

 #6 If your insurance agent advises you not to file

 It’s a good idea to have an insurance agent whom you can consult before filing a claim.
 This person shouldn’t be from your insurance company, but instead, they should be a private insurer or a real estate professional.
 Consulting them regarding claims can save you the trouble of filing claims that will only raise your premiums.

 If you’ve hired a property management company, they likely have in-house investment consultants who can advise you regarding the claims process.